peejayaccts/churchapp_testenv/docs/front-end_production.rst

 To use this project follow these steps:

 #.
-Install nodejs and npm
+Install git, nodejs and npm
 #.
 Setup npm permissions
 #.
 Install development tools
 #.
 Generate Angular folder structure
 #.
 Run Angular

-Install nodejs and npm
+Install git, nodejs and npm
 ==========================
-Provided that nodejs and npm is already installed relative to your OS:
+Provided that git, nodejs and npm is already installed relative to your OS:
 Run the following to make sure same version as stated above::

     $ node -v